OfficeDev/PHP-App-for-SharePoint/README.md

 - Checks that the request is using the POST method.
 If the request is using GET instead it tells the user to start the app from the SharePoint site contents page.
 - Initializes a SharePoint provider instance.
-- Gets an access token using the getAccessToken function of the TokenHelper class.
+- Gets an access token using the getAccessToken function of the AbstractProvider class.
 - Issues an authenticated request to a REST endpoint exposed by the SharePoint site.
 - Prints the result to the browser.